 Through the experience of the past and recent work of the teacher, the participants will discuss about the various phases of a photographic project, analyzing specific case studies, identifying new research possibilities and at the same time activating a reflection on what it means today tell stories using photography.

-Francesco Zizola (Italy) has documented the world’s major conflicts and their hidden crisis, focusing on the social and humanitarian issues that define life in the developing world as well as in western countries.
+Francesco Zizola (Rome, 1962) has documented the world’s major conflicts and their hidden crisis, focusing on the social and humanitarian issues that define life in the developing world as well as in western countries.
 A strong ethical commitment and a distinctive aesthetic eye are specific features of his pictures.
 His assignments and personal projects have taken him around the world, giving him the opportunity to carefully portray forgotten crises and relevant issues often disregarded by the mainstream media.
 In 2008 he founded 10b Photography (Rome, Italy), a multipurpose centre for digital photography promoting photography culture through exhibitions, workshops and lectures.

 In 2014 he was a jury member of the World Press Photo Contest.
-In 2016 Francesco has been awarded 2nd prize in the Contemporary Issues category of World Press Photo for his series ‘In the Same Boat‘.
-In 2018 was awarded the SIAE Prize for Creative Talent at the Venice Film Festival for his movie ‘As if were tuna’, selected for ‘Giornate degli autori’, the autonomous review inside the Festival’.
+In 2016 he has been awarded 2nd prize in the Contemporary Issues category of World Press Photo for the series In the Same Boat.
+In 2018 was awarded the SIAE Prize for Creative Talent at the Venice Film Festival for the movie As if were tuna, selected for ‘Giornate degli autori’, the autonomous review inside the Festival.